 When you travel in Japan, taking the train is a very common mode of transportation.
-While Japan’s train system is incredibly convenient and efficient, there are specific etiquettes and customs to be observed.
+While Japan’s train system is incredibly convenient and efficient, there are specific tarin etiquettes and customs to be observed.
 These train etiquettes not only help you better assimilate into the local culture but also ensure comfort and harmony among you and your fellow passengers.
 In the following, we will explore some etiquette points to keep in mind when riding trains in Japan.
 Adhering to these rules can make your train journey smoother and more enjoyable.
 Whether you are visiting Japan for the first time or are already familiar with the country, these train etiquettes will be beneficial to you.

-Before Boarding
+Train Etiquettes Before Boarding

 Don’t Linger Near the Ticket Gates